Psynosaur/long-term-memory-mcp/README.md

     chromadb
     sentence-transformers
-    sqlite3 (built into Python)
     fastmcp
+    (sqlite3 is built into Python; do not install separately)

 3. (Optional) For faster HuggingFace model fetching:

 ```
     pip install "huggingface_hub[hf_xet]"
 ```
-🚀 Running the Memory MCP
+## 🚀 Running the Memory MCP

-edit the LMStudio mcp.json file to include the correct path:
+Edit your LM Studio mcp.json to include the correct path:

 ```
     {